 - Cool them down.
 Remember you do not want to break all that hard work the body has done.
 If a fever does get too high- I undress them and use a wet cloth to wipe them down.
 Thats it.
-It will bring the temperature down below 103 and I will do this as long asI need to, to keep it under 103.
+It will bring the temperature down below 105 and I will do this as long asI need to, to keep it under 105.
 I do not give them a bath or this usually breaks it.
+NO cold baths!

 - Use Lavender.
 Rub lavender essential oil on their back and it will help bring it down.
 You can use peppermint to cool as well.
 Use coconut oil or olive oil to help spread and rub.

 - Drink, drink, drink.
 I said do not make them eat earlier, but you DO need to make them drink.
-If you get dehydrated you will have more problems on your hands, so make them drink.
-Dehydration will shut down kidneys and land you in the hospital.
+If you get dehydrated you will have more problems on your hands, and the fever will get higher, so make them drink.
 Given them small sips very often.
 A lot and one time and they will usually throw it up.
 If they do throw up, start making them drink sips again.
-If it is straight water they might throw it up as well, do fresh juices and water.
+If it is straight water they might throw it up as well, do coconut water, fresh juices and water.
 You can add electrolytes to help keep the water down.
 Not the pedialyte- that is toxic.
 You can easily make your own re-hydration mix HERE.